 Collective Worship at Saint Patrick’s Catholic Primary School

 - Gathering enables the arrival and welcome.
-A prayerful focus table is erected and a hymn may be sung before making the Sign of the Cross.
+A prayerful focus table is created and a hymn may be sung before making the Sign of the Cross.
 As the children progress through the school, they increase in responsibilities; setting up focus tables and leading worship.

 - Listening is the fundamental part of the session.
 During this time, we listen carefully to the Word of God, which takes various forms: Old/New Testament readings; Psalms or an extract from the Gospel.
 Scripture readings are well-chosen and relevant to the theme of the week.